Simplification of EU food and feed safety rules

 Official Controls Regulation (Regulation 2017/625)

 Why?
-Border control posts today cannot release the compliant part of a consignment if another part of it still needs further checks.
-This can lead to unnecessary delays, particularly for plant consignments.
+Border control posts currently cannot release the compliant part of a consignment if another part of it still needs further checks.
+This can lead to unnecessary delays, particularly affecting perishable products.

 Animal welfare (Regulation (EC) 1099/2009)

-Reduce administrative burden on EU Member State competent authorities, who will no longer be required to submit annual reports on depopulation (urgent mass killing) operations under Regulation 1099/2009 on the protection of animals at the time of killing.
+The Commission proposes to reduce the administrative burden on EU Member State competent authorities, which will no longer be required to submit annual reports on depopulation (urgent mass killing) operations under Regulation 1099/2009 on the protection of animals at the time of killing.

 Why?
 This information is already submitted according to the Official Controls Regulation (2017/625).